 - outsource the authorization server as a service that the user trusts, such as a social identity provider like facebook.

-This allows you to focus on building and scaling your resource APIs independent of authorization.
+This allows you to focus on building and scaling your APIs (resource server) independent of authorization.
+However the authorization server and the API do not necessarily have to be on different servers.

-OAuth2 has multiple flows called grant types for obtaining an access token, but in essence each flow involves obtaining authorization to get an access token and using the access token to access protected resources.
-An access token is a JSON web token (JWT) encoded in base64URL format that contains a header, payload, and signature.
-A resource server can authorize the client (application) to access particular resources based on the scopes and claims in the access token.
+OAuth 2 has multiple flows called grant types for obtaining an access token.
+Deciding which grants to implement depends on the type of client the end user will be using, and the experience you want for your users.
+In essence each flow involves obtaining authorization to get an access token and using the access token to access protected resources.
+An access token is a JSON Web Token (JWT) encoded in base64URL format that contains a header, payload, and signature.
+A resource server (API) can validate the access token and can authorize the client (application) to access particular resources based on the scopes and claims in the access token.

 The authorization server provides